 We are always learning so if there is something that we can do to help you, a friend or family member feel more comfortable at any of St George’s events then please let us know.
 We will work with you so that you can be best supported.
 If you want to contact Rev Jo who is the Priest in Charge, please do here.

 Can I bring my children?

 Yes – please do.
-Children of all ages are very welcome at St George’s – and we have activities just for them.
+All children of all ages are very welcome at St George’s – and we have activities for them.